 We Can Learn a Lot from Martin Luther King, Jr.’s Dream

-Whether we can recite bits of the famous “I Have a Dream Speech” or simply understand the cultural and historical weight it carries, most Americans are familiar with the ideology of Dr. Martin Luther King, Jr. Most Americans understand what it means to have a dream.
+Whether we can recite bits of the famous “I Have a Dream Speech” or simply understand the cultural and historical weight it carries, most Americans are familiar with the ideology of Dr. Martin Luther King, Jr. and most Americans understand what it means to have a dream.
 Most Americans understand the necessity and urgency of freedom and the desire to cultivate their own sense of the American Dream and what it means to each person and how individual dreams are threads in the collective blanket of co-existence.

 With that being said, we can continue to learn a lot about what it means to be personable, to be understanding and to be empathetic to our fellow man and woman.
 The speech continues to speak to the essence of humanity.
 This essence shows us what it means to be a part of a culture and space in time that allows us to participate in a society that makes a way for individuality and acceptance.